-A. Cipollone,1 C. Barbieri,^{1,} and P. Navrátil2
+A. Cipollone, C. Barbieri,1,\ and P. Navrátil

-1Department of Physics, University of Surrey, Guildford GU2 7XH, UK 2TRIUMF, 4004 Westbrook Mall, Vancouver, BC, V6T 2A3, Canada
+Department of Physics, University of Surrey, Guildford GU2 7XH, United Kingdom TRIUMF, 4004 Westbrook Mall, Vancouver, British Columbia V6T 2A3, Canada (Received 19 March 2013; published 7 August 2013)

-(Dated: June 26, 2013)

 We extend the formalism of self-consistent Green's function theory to include three-body interactions and apply it to isotopic chains around oxygen for the first time.
-The third-order algebraic diagrammatic construction [ADC(3)] equations for two-body Hamiltonians can be exploited upon defining system-dependent one- and two-body interactions coming from the three-body force, and correspondingly dropping interaction-reducible diagrams.
+The third-order algebraic diagrammatic construction equations for two-body Hamiltonians can be exploited upon defining system-dependent oneand two-body interactions coming from the three-body force, and, correspondingly, dropping interactionreducible diagrams.
 The Koltun sum rule for the total binding energy acquires a correction due to the added three-body interaction.
 This formalism is then applied to study chiral two- and three-nucleon forces evolved to low momentum cutoffs.
-The binding energies of nitrogen, oxygen and fluorine isotopes are reproduced with good accuracy and demonstrate the predictive power of this approach.
+The binding energies of nitrogen, oxygen, and fluorine isotopes are reproduced with good accuracy and demonstrate the predictive power of this approach.
 Leading order three-nucleon forces consistently bring results close to the experiment for all neutron rich isotopes considered and reproduce the correct driplines for oxygen and nitrogen.
-The formalism introduced also allows to calculate form factors for nucleon transfer on doubly magic systems.
+The formalism introduced also allows us to calculate form factors for nucleon transfer on doubly magic systems.